 Experience the magical world of extraordinary characters and events: A Demon's Quest- The Begining of the End

 EINPresswire.com/ -- Reading is an adventure that never ends.
-We want to help readers find adventurous stories and exciting tales filled with curiosity, thrill, suspense, sensation and enjoyment.
+We want to help you find adventurous stories and exciting tales filled with curiosity, thrill, suspense, sensation and enjoyment.
 In a world, where monsters are running amok, demons are emerging from the underworld to stake their claim on humanity.
 Battle lines are hastily drawn, ensnaring friends and foes in a fight for their lives.
-Enjoy every moment and every scene since the author has kept the action coming on every page.
+You will enjoy every moment and every scene since the author has kept the action coming on every page.

 The story begins with Gilex setting the groundwork for his plans to awaken the Blood Knights and use them for the good of mankind.
 The next section introduces Repan, the self-proclaimed Lord of the Mind.
 With his powers of illusion and magic, he plans on ruling the region.
 Then the story switches back and forth between two friends, Torhan and Jacko.
 Jacko is a monk from the order of the Open Palm.
 When Jacko's return from his promotion contest is delayed, Torhan is manipulated into performing an errand for the mysterious Lord Grappin.
 Armed with an enchanted sword and dagger, he gets caught up in a whirlwind ride of adventures befitting the brand of Dungeon and Dragons.